Scott Pelley: War reporting

 Starting with the Persian Gulf crisis of 1990 and the 1991 invasion of Iraq, Pelley has reported extensively from many war zones.

-In 2006 and 2007 he filed reports on the genocide in the Darfur region of Sudan.
+In 2006 and 2007, he filed reports on the genocide in the Darfur region of Sudan.
 In his 2007 report, Pelley enlisted the help of a rebel group to organize an armed reconnaissance into Darfur.
 The story revealed a village that had been destroyed by government forces in their campaign of genocide.

 In Afghanistan, Pelley accompanied numerous units of the U.S. Army and Marine Corps in combat operations and reported independently on the effects of the war on civilians.

-Miraculously, Pelley managed to get into Kyiv to interview President of Ukraine, Volodymyr Zelenskyy, for the 60 Minutes segment which aired April 10, 2022 while Kyiv was under siege by Russian forces during the 2022 Russian invasion of Ukraine.
+Pelley entered Kyiv to interview President of Ukraine Volodymyr Zelenskyy for the 60 Minutes segment which aired April 10, 2022, while Kyiv was under siege by Russian forces during the 2022 Russian invasion of Ukraine.